-Expenses include Lucky Kali's food and access to the big land for grazing and mud bath, food and housing for her two care givers (Mahouts) and their salaries.
+Expenses include a nutritious diet for Lucky Kali and access to the big land for grazing, river access and mud bath, as well as food and housing for her two mahouts (care givers) and their salaries.
 These very basic costs add up to about $650 (US) per month.

 We are fundraising to secure 12 months of her care to know Lucky Kali will be content and secure for an entire year as she recovers from the trauma from her past life.
 No donation is too small.

 Please give what you can to help Lucky Kali, and pave the way for the future of elephants in Nepal.